abdulp07-git/w20-djangoapp/helm-blue-green/README.md

 helm install example ./helm-blue-green/
 ```

-Your application will be deployed and exposed via the `example-helm-guestbook` service
+Your application will be deployed and exposed via the `example-helm-blue-green` service

 ## Perform the second deployment